Medical expert of the article

 Calcifications in the pancreas

 - Chronic pancreatitis.
-Calcifications are diffusely distributed throughout the pancreas.
+Calcifications are distributed diffusely throughout the pancreas.

-Expansion of the pancreatic duct
+Dilation of the pancreatic duct

 - Chronic pancreatitis.

-- the middle location of the gallbladder;
+- median location of the gallbladder;

 - enlarged lymph nodes;